 Enjoy the summer as we sincerely and be greeted!

 For anyone interested here are some of the statistics:

 Elevation profile of the hike, including the most important waypoints (click to enlarge)

-GPS track of the modified route between Chamonix and Zermatt campsites
+GPS track of the modified route with campsites between Chamonix and Zermatt

 Pictures of the walk